Charles Cousens: Prosecution

 After the Japanese surrendered, Cousens's arrest was ordered by General Douglas MacArthur and he was brought back to Australia on a British aircraft carrier.
 In November 1945, the Australian Army transported him from Brisbane to Sydney while attempting to keep his arrival secret.
-After his arrival in Sydney, his wife complained of not being permitted to see him despite being told they she would be able to, stating: "My husband sent me a telegram telling me he expected to arrive on Wednesday and that he would telephone me as soon as he was here.
+After his arrival in Sydney, his wife complained of not being permitted to see him despite being told that she would be able to, stating: "My husband sent me a telegram telling me he expected to arrive on Wednesday and that he would telephone me as soon as he was here.
 I was not prepared for his arrival a day earlier.
 It is terrible, after five years, to know he is here and not to see him.
 His six-year-old son Robert had also been counting on him to arrive on Wednesday."

 After his arrival in Sydney, Cousens was admitted to the Yaralla Military Hospital, while placed under close arrest, to undergo routine treatment as a recovered prisoner of war.
 It was discovered that he had developed a heart condition due to starvation.
 He was subsequently placed under open arrest and was allowed to visit his wife's family at Mosman.

 In May 1946, Cousens' case was referred to New South Wales Minister for Justice Reg Downing after it had been considered by the Commonwealth Crown Law Department.

 He was then charged with high treason in New South Wales under the Treason Act 1351.

 A magistrates inquiry commenced on 20 August 1946 at the Central Police Court.
 He was committed to stand trial.
 However, the New South Wales attorney-general Clarrie Martin dropped the charge in November 1946.
 Speaking afterwards, Cousens expressed his happiness at the decision and thanked people for their kindness.
 He also credited 2GB for the support the station had shown him, stating: "2GB have been extraordinarily good to me and I have been given to understand that my job is still there for me.
 If all goes well, I shall be happy to go back and pick up the threads again."